Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Red-breasted Flycatcher.

 Uncommon breeder in the flood forest.
-A male feeding fledged young was seen on 22 June 2005, then singing birds were noted in 2007, 2010, 2012, 2013, 2015, 2022 and 2023, the birds holding territories in most of these years.
+A male feeding fledged young was seen on 22 June 2005, then singing birds were noted in 2007, 2010, 2012, 2013, 2015, 2022, 2023 and 2024, the birds holding territories in most of these years.
 It is probable that the species breeds every year, but the habitat is largely inaccessible during the summer.
-Occasional autumn birds also including in September 2017, 28 August 2022 (in tree groves in the open meadows) and 13 August 2023.
+Occasional autumn birds also including in September 2017, 28 August 2022 (in tree groves in the open meadows), 13 August 2023 and 31 August 2024 (isolated trees by house).

 Pied Flycatcher.